17 old wives’ tales about pregnancy, birth, and breastfeeding

 16. You can’t take any medication while breastfeeding.

-Don’t believe this old wives’ tale about breastfeeding, but do talk to your doctor, call Infant Risk or download the Mommy Meds app to see how your specific medications stack up.
+Don’t believe this old wives’ tale about breastfeeding, but do talk to your doctor, call Infant Risk, or download the Mommy Meds app to see how your specific medications stack up.
 While most meds will make their way into your milk, many are safe to take while breastfeeding.
 Remember: That liquid gold is precious, so if you have to take meds, do your research before dumping milk you may not need to waste.
-Be aware that some medications can also affect your supply, such as those containing pseudoephedrine, so always double-check the ingredients.
+Be aware that some medications can also affect your supply, such as those containing pseudoephedrine, so always double-check the ingredients and consult your IBCLC with questions.

 17. Stress, fatigue and dehydration reduce milk supply.

-And think about it—if lack of sleep truly hurt your milk production, any mom with a newborn baby would be in trouble.
+And think about it — if lack of sleep truly hurt your milk production, any mom or parent with a newborn baby would be in trouble.
 Our bodies have evolved to survive tough times.
 Even if you feel like you’re dragging, your milk will keep flowing.
 The best way to make sure you’re producing steadily?
 Keeping up a regular nursing and/or pumping routine.

 When it comes to pregnancy, breastfeeding and old wives’ tales, we can’t always take them as truth.
 As with anything, be sure to consult credible resources.
-Turn to the experts, do your research and don’t forget to trust your gut.
-Our team is here to help you sort out fact from fiction by sharing helpful resources—and connect you with the breastfeeding resources, including the insurance-covered breast pumps, accessories and lactation support that you need to stay on track with your breastfeeding goals.
+Turn to a clinical lactation expert (hint: That expert is an International Board Certified Lactation Consultant, and you can get at-home in-office, or virtual care completely covered by insurance), do your research, and don’t forget to trust your gut.
+Our team is here to help you sort out fact from fiction by sharing helpful resources — and connect you with the breastfeeding resources, including the accessories and lactation support, that you need to stay on track with your breastfeeding goals.